-The Company's policy is to maintain a stable and strong capital structure with a focus on total equity so as to maintain investor, creditor, and market confidence and to sustain future development and growth of its business.
-The Company will take appropriate steps in order to maintain, or if necessary adjust, its capital structure.
+The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
+It sets the amount of capital required on the basis of annual business and long-term operating plans which include capital and other strategic investments.